liamli99/React/Tutorial.md

 ```

 ### `children` prop
-If we nest content inside a JSX tag, then the parent component will receive that content as a `children` prop:
+If we nest content inside component tags, then the parent component will receive that content as a `children` prop:
 ```js
 function Parent({ children }) {
     return (